Skip to content

 • Comparisons vs. superlatives

-Descriptive, or adjectives of quality give us information about the kinds of traits, characteristics or qualities the thing referenced has.
+Descriptive, or adjectives of quality, give us information about the kinds of traits, characteristics, or qualities the thing referenced has.

 Proper adjectives are the adjectival form of proper nouns, and describe a proper noun.
 Numerals answer how much of something is mentioned.
 Quantitative tells the number or quantity of something, either definitely or indefinitely.

-Demonstratives answers what is being referenced.There are only three interrogative adjectives: What, which, and whose.
+Demonstratives answer what is being referenced.
+There are only three interrogative adjectives: What, which, and whose.
 They are paired with nouns to form questions.

 Pronouns

 Pronouns are words that stand in the place of names.
 The Latin root of pronoun, pronomen, directly translates to “stand in the place of nouns.”
-Pronouns comes in the first person, second, and third case.
+Pronouns come in the first person, second, and third case.

-Each describes a point of view: first person is from the speaker’s perspective, and uses first person pronouns, such as I, me, my, and mine.
+Each describes a point of view.
+First person is from the speaker’s perspective, and uses first person pronouns, such as I, me, my, and mine.
 First person plural includes we, our, ours, and us.

 Sentences with pronouns